GentleHoneyLover/caddy-godaddy-cloudflare-docker/README.md

 # caddy-godaddy-cloudflare-docker
 A Caddy Docker image with GoDaddy and Cloudflare DNS modules added.
 Built on the official Caddy image and following their documentation — see [Caddy image on Docker Hub](https://hub.docker.com/_/caddy) for details.
 The usage and configuration of the container is the same as the official Caddy one.

+You can review the Dockerfile [here](https://github.com/GentleHoneyLover/caddy-godaddy-cloudflare-docker/blob/master/Dockerfile).
+Please report all issues [here](https://github.com/GentleHoneyLover/caddy-godaddy-cloudflare-docker/issues).

 <p align="center">
   <img width="600" src="https://raw.githubusercontent.com/docker-library/docs/7f3881a28c29ed29bb1a38681b95bd785a8a6da5/caddy/logo.png" alt="Caddy"><br><br>